OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

         default: True

-        <p>optimized sampling of all the hair lobes, results in 2x-4x speedup on average (disables individual hair lobe AOVs).
+        <p class=jekyll-theme-minimal scene-class-attr-comment">optimized sampling of all the hair lobes, results in 2x-4x speedup on average (disables individual hair lobe AOVs).
 When false, the look may slightly change if using biased techniques like roughness/sample clamping. </p>

   </p>